ymollard/python-starter-slides/slides.md

 - `socket`: low level network sockets
 - `argparse`: access, typing and management of script parameters

-Libraries are **buit-in** if they are pre-installed with any Python interpreter (the standard library).
+Libraries are **built-in** if they are pre-installed with any Python interpreter (the standard library).
 Other libraries can be installed with `pip`.

 ---